MalonHolmes/MalonHolmes/README.md

 "HTML is not real programming!" - Tariq Hook

-"Downtime is chef's kiss" - Saahir Sahil
+"Downtime is *chef's kiss*" - Saahir Sahil